dingGator/frontend-nanodegree-arcade-game/README.md

 			b.	"down" - move the player down
 			c.  "left" - move the player left
 			d.  "right" - move the player right
-	C.	Total score will start at zero.
+	C.	Your score will start at zero.
 	D.	There are three bugs at any moment in time, moving across the screen.
 	E.	When the player collide with a bug, the player will get an ALERT message.
 		a.
 1 points will be MINUS from the total score.
 		b.
 The player will be sent back to the starting position.
-	F.  When player get to the water, the player will get an ALERT message.
+	F.  When player get to the water, the player will get a message.
 		a.
 5 points will be ADD to to the total score.
 		b.
 The player will be sent back to the starting position.
+	G.  When player go to a Gem, the player will get a message.
+		a.
+2 points will be ADD to to the total score.
+		b.
+The Gem will display and start back at the beginning the starting position.

 	In Chrome browser:  The player will not appear in the water.
 	In Firefox browser:  The player will appear in the water before the ALERT message appears.